 (7)

 In From SU(1,1) to Lorentz it is first verified that the matrix is of determinant 1.
 Then it is verified that it preserves the Minkowski space-time metric.
-With defined as
+With

 (8)